NemanjaTalijan/GUI-Apps-Automation-Testing/README.md

-# GUI-Apps-Automation-Testing
+# GUI Apps Automation Testing
-Testing windows app
+  -Code is on develop branch